 Unexpected Car Accident Costs

-A car accident can leave victims with a wide range of problems to deal with in the aftermath, including unforeseen car accident costs.
-In the best-case scenario, your vehicle might have some minor dings or scratches that will need to be repaired.
-In more serious accidents, your car may be totaled altogether, and you may experience significant physical injuries.
-You may think that the insurance company will pay for everything that you need, but many people are actually surprised to learn that there are some hidden car accident costs that may not be accounted for.
+Car accidents can leave victims with broad problems to deal with in the aftermath, including unforeseen car accident costs.
+In the best-case scenario, your vehicle might have some minor dings or scratches that you will need to repair.
+In more serious accidents, your car may be a total loss altogether, and you can incur significant physical injuries.
+You may think that the insurance company will pay for everything, but in reality they won’t.
+When that happens, there are hidden car accident costs you need to know about.

-If your car has experienced major damage, it will need to be towed away from the scene.
-It could be towed to an auto shop to await the necessary repairs, or it could go to a salvage yard in the event that the vehicle has been completely totaled.
+If your car has experienced major damage, you’ll need to tow it away from the scene.
+You have a couple options when towing your car.
+You can tow it to an auto shop for repairs or you can tow it to a salvage yard if it’s a total loss.
 Whether or not you will have to pay for this service depends on your individual auto insurance policy.
 Many companies offer roadside assistance for a small monthly fee that will cover towing and other emergencies like dead batteries and flat tires.
-Collision policies also typically cover towing services, but the charge will usually count toward the deductible of the total repair cost of your vehicle.
-Keep in mind that each insurance company is different in how they handle towing, so you should review your policy carefully to determine your actual coverage limits.
+Collision policies typically cover towing services.
+The towing charge usually counts toward the deductible of the total repair cost of your vehicle.
+Keep in mind that each insurance company is different in how they handle towing.
+Review your policy carefully to determine your actual coverage limits.

-Minor auto body work can typically be completed within a couple of days, but more extensive damage can take significantly longer to repair.
-You will likely need a rental vehicle while you wait.
-If your car was damaged by another driver, their insurance company will usually cover the cost of the rental.
+Minor auto body work can take up to couple of days to a week.
+More extensive damages will take significantly longer to repair.
+You will most likely need a rental vehicle while you wait.
+If your car is inoperable and another driver is found liable for the car accident, that person’s insurance company usually covers the cost of the rental car.
 However, the claim could take a few days to process, especially in cases when there is a question about who’s at-fault.
 You may need to pay out of pocket for your rental car while you wait for the insurance company to finish their investigation and process the claim.

 If you need immediate medical assistance, you will be responsible for co-payments, deductibles, and any services received out of network.
-You can be reimbursed by the car insurance company after the claim has processed, but it could be a few days or more.
+You can get your money back by the car insurance company after the claim processes, but it can take a few days.
 Additionally, there may be cases where you will need ongoing treatment, like physical therapy, to fully recover from the accident.
 Depending on your health insurance policy, you will likely incur a co-pay for each visit.
 You should consider the costs of these expenses and make sure to include them in your claim.

 Auto Loan Payments